-Among other more recent observations, it is also possible that tropical cyclones are staying stronger for longer after making landfall.
+It is also possible that tropical cyclones are staying stronger for longer after making landfall.
 A tropical cyclone, which derives its strength from warm ocean surfaces, begins to lose strength on reaching land.
 However, climate change may cause tropical cyclones to weaken more slowly when making landfall than in a world without climate change, thus wreaking more destruction and reaching communities further inland (Li and Chakraborty 2020).
 Recalling the aforementioned trend of rapid intensification, it appears that on a warming planet, tropical cyclones are both powering up more quickly and winding down more gradually.